-\item {\textbf{Rotary section}}\\ The rotary section consists of a set of ball bearings and surfaces that the arm is mounted on and turning this surface by a DC motor with gearboxes makes the arm rotate around the Z axis.\\ \item {\textbf{Elevator section}}\\ The elevator section consists of a set of 2 by 2 profiles, ball bearings, strap, pulley and etc. which moves the gripper back and forth by two DC Motors with gearboxes. (linear movement in X axis)\\ \item {\textbf{Telescopic section}}\\ The telescopic section of the assembly consists of a set of guide shafts, linear bearings, belts, pulleys, etc. These components enable the gripper to move forward and backward in the direction of the X-axis using two DC geared motors, providing linear motion.\\ \item {\textbf{Gripper}} \\ The mechanical structure of the gripper, depicted in Fig. 2, was entirely designed in Solid-Works and printed by a 3D printer to be able to grab different objects with different orientations.
-The gripper contains four Servo motors, two of which are used to grab objects and the other two are sued to change location and orientation of the head of the gripper.\\
+\item {\textbf{Rotary section}}\\ The rotary section consists of a set of ball bearings and surfaces that the arm is mounted on and turning this surface by a DC motor with gearboxes makes the arm rotate around the Z axis.\\ \item {\textbf{Elevator section}}\\ The elevator section consists of a set of 2 by 2 profiles, ball bearings, strap, pulley and etc. which moves the gripper back and forth by two DC Motors with gearboxes. (linear movement in X-axis)\\ \item {\textbf{Telescopic section}}\\ The telescopic section of the assembly consists of a set of guide shafts, linear bearings, belts, pulleys, etc. These components enable the gripper to move forward and backward in the direction of the X-axis using two DC-geared motors, providing linear motion.\\ \item {\textbf{Gripper}} \\ The mechanical structure of the gripper, depicted in Fig. 3, was entirely designed in Solid-Works and printed by a 3D printer to be able to grab different objects with different orientations.
+The gripper contains four Servo motors, two of which are used to grab objects and the other two are used to change the location and orientation of the end-effector.\\

-\end{enumerate} The body structre of robot is as shown as Fig. 1.All mechanical sections are designed, built and assembled entirely by the mechanics team and no pre-built parts have been used.
+\end{enumerate} The body structure of the robot is as shown in Fig. 1.
+All mechanical sections are designed, built, and assembled entirely by the mechanics team and no pre-built parts have been used.